SvenPfiffner/AlgorithmsDatastructuresAndProbability/README.md

 - (DP) Fibonacci calculator

 ## Geometry
+- Megiddo's min circle algorithm
-- JavaFx skeleton to to draw points on a canvas and work with those points
+- JavaFx GUI to interact with the algorithm
 - Datastructure for a 2-dimensional vector